 There are a number of funding opportunities available at MIT are countless, so we'll just touch on a few.
-Grants, Awards and Prizes within the department, are outlined on the MIT Architecture page (https://architecture. mit.edu/handbook/grants-awards-and-prizes).
+Grants, Awards and Prizes within the department, are outlined on the MIT Architecture page (HERE).
 These will also file into your email throughout the year, with plenty of reminders to make sure you keep on top of them.